-Apple announced the new MacBook Pro in November rounding out the 2019 MacBook Pro models and setting the stage for bigger updates to the 2020 MacBook Pro.
-This is the flagship Apple notebook, replacing the 15-inch model and fixing many complaints from users.
+Apple announced the 16-inch MacBook Pro last November rounding out the 2019 MacBook Pro models and setting the stage for bigger updates to the 2020 MacBook Pro.
+This is the flagship Apple notebook, replacing the 15-inch model and fixing keyboard complaints from users.

 We are hearing some complaints about issues and errors, and you may even find yourself dealing with some of the macOS Catalina problems since the new notebook ships with the latest release and you can’t downgrade to macOS Mojave.